$0 Canada Quebec Immigration (CSQ) Guide — Quick-Start Checklist

 If your current estimated score is below 700 and you're in Montreal without a Quebec diploma:

-1. French level — The gap between Level 7 and Level 9 is worth 40–60 points.
+1. French level — Moving from Level 7 or 8 to Level 9 or 10 can add up to 24 points across all four skills.
 This is the most universally applicable improvement regardless of your occupation or location.

 2. Quebec work experience — If you're still offshore, investigate temporary worker pathways that get you into Quebec employment before you apply.
 Every year of Quebec experience adds meaningful points.